dap332/k8s-kafka-cql-kubeless_Stack/README.md

   - Must have the kubectl, and kubeless clients installed for your OS and architecture
   - Must have UNIX environment
   - Must have configured an Nginx ingress controller and backend for the cluster
+  - Must have NodeJS v8 or higher on your client machine

 ### Config
   ##### The configurations are in a file *source_me*.
 To create your own *source_me* config file, copy the example source me file and change the values to your configs.